jskonhovd/jskonhovd-pelican/partitionProblem.rst

 :tags: Java, Dynamic Programming
 :author: Jeffrey Skonhovd

 I decided to break up my large post into two smaller posts.
-I am currently reading the Frist edition of The Algorithm Design Manual.
+I am currently reading the first edition of The Algorithm Design Manual.
 I am currently on Chapter 3, which covers Dynamic Programming The problem I just finshed is the Parition Problem.
 I solved this problem a while ago on TopCoder, its called FairWorkload on TopCoder, using Binary Search.
 You can read the problem statement on `Topcoder`_.
 This is an interesting problem with alot of different approachs to a solution.

 .. _`Topcoder`: http://community.topcoder.com/stat?c=problem_statement&pm=1901&rd=4650